-FJC Partners are here to serve all victims and survivors of domestic violence, sexual assault and sexual exploitation and child abuse-including non-English speakers, immigrants (regardless of your status) and gay, lesbian, bisexual and transgender individuals.
+FJC Partners are here to serve all victims and survivors of domestic violence, sexual assault, sexual exploitation and child abuse---regardless of your income, language, immigration status, gender identity or sexuality.

 Childcare is provided during your visit.

 Advocacy and Counseling

 For Survivors of Domestic Violence Sexual Assault and Sexual Exploitation

 Advocates & counselors can talk with you about your experiences, help you explore your options, identify support services, consider whether or not you want to seek help from the police and/or District Attorney's Office and find ways to help you keep yourself and your children safe.

 For Survivors of Domestic Violence, Sexual Assault, and Human Trafficking

 An attorney can provide legal assistance and/or referrals to help with restraining orders, family law (custody, visitation, child and spousal support, divorce and paternity), housing, education, privacy, employment, criminal record sealing, welfare and immigration issues.

 Staff from the Children's Advocacy Center (CAC) and its partner agencies can help with crisis intervention, information and referrals, forensic interviews and specialized medical exams, trauma evaluation and counseling, and victim support and advocacy for children, teens and their families.

 Police Detectives investigate reported crimes involving domestic violence, child abuse and sexual assault.
 Police Advocates make referrals, explain police procedures, and to provide safety planning, with or without a report to the police.